This post may contain affiliate links.

 - The best eggplants for this moussaka recipe are globe eggplants, as they have a great texture.
 Italian eggplants would work pretty well too.

 For clean, well-defined slices of moussaka, allow it to cool for about 15 minutes before cutting.
-Use a sharp knife to slice, and serve it alongside a refreshing side salad, such as a classic Greek Salad, Mediterranean salad, or fattoush salad for the perfect pairing.
+Use a sharp knife to slice, and serve it alongside a few sides, such as a classic Greek Salad, pita and tzatziki.

 Refrigerator: Allow the moussaka to cool completely, then transfer it to an airtight container.
 Store in the refrigerator for up to 5 days.